-The tooth may appear black when damaged from the inside.
-The most common culprits of black teeth in these cases are decay or cavities.
-For example, a pulp infection or dead tooth may turn a tooth black.
+The tooth may also appear black when damage occurs from the inside.
+The most common causes of black teeth in these cases are decay or cavities.
+For example, a tooth with a pulp infection or a dead tooth may turn black.

 The damage starts on the inside and works its way to the surface.
-The black color of the tooth may first appear in spots and eventually cover the entire tooth if left untreated.
+The black color of the tooth may first appear in spots and eventually cover the entire tooth if a person does not seek treatment.

-It is not normal for a tooth to quickly change from a whitish hue to black.
+It is unusual for a tooth to quickly change from a whitish hue to black.
 A person will typically notice some other signs before the tooth starts to turn black.

-Other times, the teeth may develop small dots that appear black.
-These small dots often appear near the gumline, which is a common occurrence in children who have black teeth.
+A person’s teeth may become more sensitive, resulting in pain when eating or drinking, before teeth discolor.
+The teeth may also develop small dots that appear black, often near the gum line.
+This is a common occurrence in children who have black teeth.

 When tartar is the cause, a person will probably notice black coloration on the outside of the molars or the inside of the front teeth.
-Tartar will continue to build up the stain unless it is removed.
-In these cases, holes may appear as the enamel erodes away.
+Tartar will continue to build up the stain unless a dentist removes it.
+In these cases, holes may appear as the enamel erodes.

-Treating black teeth at home is not usually possible.
-Several home whitening kits are available that may help with mild discoloration, but black teeth typically require professional treatment.
+It is not usually possible to get rid of black teeth at home.
+Home whitening kits may help with mild discoloration, but black teeth typically require professional treatment.

-A dentist will examine the teeth to diagnose the underlying cause and will then determine the right treatment.
+A dentist will examine the teeth to diagnose the underlying cause and determine the right treatment.

 What if tartar is the cause?

-A dentist will need to remove the buildup when tartar is the cause.
-This is typically done by scraping the tartar off the teeth.
+A dentist will need to remove the buildup when tartar is the cause, typically by scraping the tartar off the teeth.
 The dentist may need to use ultrasonic instruments that use vibration to break up the tartar and make it easier to remove.